-Fair value gain / (loss) on investment securities (recognised gain or loss) is recognised on each measurement date in accordance with the accounting policy for equity-type instruments carried at fair value through income statement (refer note 3 (b)).
+Fair value gain / (loss) on investment securities (recognised gain or loss) is recognised on each measurement date in accordance with the accounting policy for equity-type instruments carried at FVTIS (refer note 3 (b)).

 Gain on sale of investment securities (recognised gain) is recognised on trade date at the time of derecognition of the investment securities.
 The gain or loss is the difference between the carrying value on the trade date and the consideration received or receivable.